What is ADHD?

 At Montare Behavioral Health, we are committed to helping you find freedom from your struggles-from diagnosis to treatment to everything in between.
 Our trained professionals will help remove the anxiety from beginning treatment for you, your child, or your loved one.

-Since ADHD often occurs alongside other disorders or even addiction, a fully equipped treatment center like Montare Behavioral Health can be an incredible option.
+Since ADHD often occurs alongside other disorders, a fully equipped treatment center like Montare Behavioral Health can be an incredible treatment option.
 Contact us today to see how we can help you take the first steps!